NithinJakrebet/cse478ec/README.md

 # Homework #X: UFC Visualization with D3 Transitions and Linked Views

 ## **Overview:**
-For this optional extra credit assignment, you will create an interactive, multi-view visualization using D3.js to analyze a large UFC dataset.
-You will produce three linked visualizations that allow users to explore fight trends over time, investigate the distribution of selected attributes, and drill down into finer-grained categorizations through brushing and lasso selections.
-This assignment is similar in spirit to Homework #4 (in terms of using D3 joins, transitions, and coordinated views), but with a different set of visualizations and interactions.
+For this  assignment, you will create an interactive, multi-view visualization using D3.js to analyze a large UFC dataset.
+You will produce three linked visualizations that allow users to explore fight trends over time, investigate the distribution of selected attributes, and drill down into finer-grained categorizations through brushing and lasso selection

-This assignment is worth up to 1% extra credit towards your overall course grade.

 **Important Notes:**
-- You must implement data-driven joins, animated transitions, brushing, and lassoing, as well as a control panel with various interactive components.
 - Your final visualization must demonstrate clear and thoughtful design, with axes, legends, and labels that update dynamically.
 - **No starter code provided.** You will write everything from scratch.
 - Cheating or using AI-generated code is not allowed.
-- This is extra credit and should reflect a solid understanding of D3’s capabilities.

 **Dataset**
-You will use the provided `ufc-master.csv` dataset, which includes thousands of UFC fights.
+You will use the provided `ufc.csv` dataset.
+This is a subset of the dataset `ufc-master.csv`: [(https://www.kaggle.com/datasets/mdabbert/ultimate-ufc-dataset?select=ufc-master.csv)]

 The data includes attributes such as:
 - **Date** (fight event date)
 - **Fighter attributes:** RedOdds, BlueOdds, RedAge, BlueAge, RedHeightCms, RedReachCms, and so forth
 - **Categorical attributes:** Finish method (e.g., KO/TKO, Submission, Decision), WeightClass, Country, Gender, Location, TitleBout (True/False)
 - **Quantitative attributes:** Odds, heights, weights, ages, etc.

-You may assume that the dataset is located at `data/ufc-master.csv`.
-Please note:
+You may assume that the dataset is located at `data/ufc-master.csv`
-- You must be prepared to support switching to hidden test datasets ("Test1" and "Test2") as well, located at `/testing/data/Test1.csv` and `/testing/data/Test2.csv`.
+- You must support switching to hidden test datasets ("Test1" and "Test2") as well, located at `/data/Test1.csv` and `/data/Test2.csv`.
 - Your code should dynamically parse the datasets.
-- Ensure that changing attributes or datasets does not break your visualization.
+- Ensure that changing attributes or datasets do not break your visualization.

 ## Step 0: Set-Up